simartynenko/Robust_Multigrid_Technique_2021_OpenMP/README.md

 ## List of modules

-Multigrid module `RMT_3D_2020_OpenMP` (chapter 3) includes subprograms for main components of RMT for parallel solving 3D boundary value problems. *The multigrid module is available as a static library only for Intel Fortran Compiler under Windows and GFortran under Linux operation systems.*
+Multigrid module `RMT_3D_2020_OpenMP` (chapter 3) includes subprograms for main components of RMT for parallel solving 3D boundary value problems. *The multigrid module is available as a static library only for Intel Fortran Compiler under Windows and GFortran under Linux and macOS operation systems.*

 Module `RMT_3D_UFG` includes the subprogram `U_Finest_Grid` for the uniform grid generation (§ 1, § 3 chapter 2 in book *«Sequential Software for the Robust Multigrid Technique»*).